IOMirea/jarpc/README.md

 | Receiving commands |        |    ✔️   | not implemented |

 ##### Client
-Sends commands to servers and waites for responses.
+Sends commands to servers and waits for responses.

 ##### Server
-Waits for commands from clients, runs functions and responds.
+Waits for commands from clients, responds to them.

 ##### ClientServer
 Combines both client and server.
-It can send commands to servers and respond to clients at the same time.
+It can send commands to servers as well as respond to clients.

-Examples of running in each can be found in [examples folder](https://github.com/IOMirea/yarpc/blob/master/examples).
+Examples of running in each mode can be found in [examples folder](https://github.com/IOMirea/yarpc/blob/master/examples).

 ## Contributing
 Feel free to open an issue or submit a pull request.

 ## License
-Source code is available under GPL v3.0 license, you can get it [here](https://github.com/IOMirea/yarpc/blob/master/LICENSE).
+Source code is available under GPL v3.0 license, you can see it [here](https://github.com/IOMirea/yarpc/blob/master/LICENSE).